Students at cider press

 To access Stewart’s paper online, click here for a digital copy of the finding aid.

 For more information relating to Kentucky folk studies, projects, and collections, visit WKU’s Manuscripts and Folklife Archives!

-Blog post composed by WKU Folk Studies student Delainey Bowers
+Post written by WKU Folk Studies graduate student Delainey Bowers